typelevel/cats/docs/src/main/tut/datatypes/validated.md

 Cats has decided to solve this problem by using separate data structures for error-accumulation (`Validated`) and short-circuiting monadic behavior (`Either`).

-If you are trying to decide whether you want to use `Validated` or `Either`, a simple heuristic is to use `Validated` if you want error-accumulation and to otherwise use `Either`.
+If you are trying to decide whether you want to use `Validated` or `Either`, a simple heuristic is to use `Either` if you want error-accumulation and to otherwise use `Validated`.

 ## Sequential Validation